lelionvert/abdessamed-bank-kata/README.md

 > As a bank, a customer can display its account balance

 #### User Story 4
-> As a bank, a customer can display its account transactions transactions
+> As a bank, a customer can display its account transactions history

 ### Bonus features
 The below features are optional and non-exhaustive.